eliaspue/TazunaDiscordBot/README.md

 ---

 ## 🚀 Getting Started
 Follow these steps to run the bot locally.
+You can also host this bot on a free server like pella.

 ### 1. Install dependencies
-Before you start, you'll need to install [NodeJS](https://nodejs.org/en/download/) and [create a Discord app](https://discord.com/developers/applications) with the proper permissions:
+Before you start, you'll need to install [NodeJS](https://nodejs.org/en/download/) and [create a Discord app](https://discord.com/developers/applications).
+Feel free to name the bot anything you want and upload a nice icon.

 ### 2. Clone the repository
 git clone https://github.com/JustWastingTime/TazunaDiscordBot.git